IIOhanaII/store-shopify-products/README.md

 ## Related Projects

 - [Update Shopify Products](https://github.com/IIOhanaII/update-shopify-products): Use this project to send your modified Shopify product data back to the store after making bulk changes.

----

-Feel free to modify this as needed!